 Marine Energy Development: The act of harnessing naturally occuring renewable energy in the ocean to generate electricity.

-- MHK - Generic term that applies to all 'Marine and Hydrokinetic' energy.
+- MHK (general) - Generic term that applies to all 'Marine and Hydrokinetic' energy.

 - In-Stream Energy - The flow of the river is captured with either dams or independent turbines.